If no component IDs are provided, you must use --all, --outdated, --behind-upstream, or --check.

 Positional and flag component IDs can be mixed; both are merged into the deployment list.

-If no component IDs are provided and neither --all nor --outdated is set, Homeboy returns an error.
-If --outdated finds no outdated components, Homeboy returns an error.
+If no component IDs are provided and none of --all, --outdated, --behind-upstream, or --check is set, Homeboy returns an error.
+If --outdated or --behind-upstream finds no matching components, Homeboy returns an error.

 JSON output